How To Limit Liability At Your Company Party

 Consider the potential use of cannabis at the party.
 With the legalization of cannabis in many states, employers also need to be prepared to deal with this new potential concern at holiday events.
 Employees may believe it is appropriate to bring this state-legal drug (in some instances) to the party, but, marijuana remains illegal under federal law.

 It may be appropriate to remind staff of your drug-free workplace policy (if applicable) which prohibits consumption in the workplace and at company-sponsored events.
-If you wish to avoid consumption at your party, clearly communicate the policy to employees ahead of the event.
+If you wish to avoid consumption at your party, clearly communicate the policy to employees before the event.
 The Society for Human Resource Management (SHRM) offers these additional suggestions regarding cannabis at holiday parties.

-While these steps will not eliminate all the risks, they can help reduce liability and help your employees celebrate the year and their achievements safely and responsibly.
+While these steps will not eliminate all the risks, they may help to reduce liability and help your employees celebrate the year and their achievements safely and responsibly.
 For more suggestions on how to limit liability at your company party, SHRM provides these tips to reduce liability while celebrating the season.

 Thank you to Patti Dunham, MBA, MA, SPHR, SHRM-SCP, Director of HR Solutions, and our HR Support Center for contributing to this HR Question of the Week.

 It’s important to celebrate company success, but don’t throw caution to the wind in the process.
 Our Strategic HR Business Advisors are prepared to help you celebrate and protect your business and your employees.
 We can help you to reduce your potential liability by fielding your questions and offering resources to help you identify and mitigate compliance issues.
-Visit our Legal Compliance and Recordkeeping page to learn more about how we can help or contact us for immediate support.
+Visit our HR Compliance and Recordkeeping page to learn more about how we can help or contact us for immediate support.